 Meet award-winning fiction writer Ellyn Bache, author of nine novels (including “Safe Passage,” which became a Susan Sarandon film), a short story collection that won the Willa Cather Fiction Prize, a nonfiction journal, and several books for teens and children.
 There’s more information on the Bio page . . . and here’s a link to a recent interview with radio talk show host Blaine Greenfield, who reports on arts and culture in the Asheville, NC area.

-In this unprecedented, difficult year, it seemed that the only right book to release would be something fun and funny, a rest from the harshness of real life.
-So here it is, my award-winning comic novel, winner of the Madcap Award for romantic comedy about two sisters (and yes! a romance though they’re far too old for it — aren’t they?).
-BJ, 62 years old, is happy with her life until sweet, ditzy 55-year-old Iris moves in with her and seems unlikely ever to leave.
+In the unprecedented, difficult year of 2020, it seemed that the only right book to release would be something fun and funny, a rest from the harshness of real life.
+So here is the re-issue of my award-winning comic novel, Over 50’s Singles Night, originally published as part of a new line of women’s fiction called Next.
+It won the Madcap Award for romantic comedy — the story of two sisters far too old for the romances they get involved in after BJ, age 62. decides her sweet, ditzy 55-year-old sister Iris needs a new husband.
+Things do not go smoothly, except for the reader.
+I think you’ll enjoy it.

 From the reviews: